poonchuanan/tp/docs/UserGuide.md

 For more information please go to the respective section for the feature details!

 >Things you should take note of:
->* Words that look like THIS are parameters to be supplied by user.
+>* Words that look like THIS are parameters to be supplied by you.
 >* Words that look like <this> are optional parameters

 Action         | Format | Example